Extreme Weather Safety

 - Extreme heat affects infants and small children more quickly and dramatically than adults because of their size.
 Their core temperature can increase three to five times faster than that of an adult.

-Support is available for those needing support in the heat:
+Support is available for those needing support in the heat and cold:

 - If there is a medical emergency, call 9-1-1.